 Monday, April 11

 Another kind of hibiscus is used to make kenaf paper.
 If you've never grown hibiscus before, they're not hard to grow.
-The flowers are so large, they can perk up a small space rather easily.
-Check out the rose of sharon, one type of hibiscus, among our balled trees.
+The flowers are so large; they can perk up a small space rather quickly.
+Check out the rose of Sharon, one type of hibiscus, among our balled trees.